 Elder abuse situations are given the highest priority.
-ELAC prevents/addresses financial exploitation: revocation of powers of attorney and wills; preparation of powers of attorney, wills, deeds, restore title to property; protect/defend in consumer matters; educate about co-signing loans; defend against unnecessary/improper guardianships or conservatorships, and assist in landlord-tenant matters.
+ELAC prevents/addresses financial exploitation, including: revocation of powers of attorney and wills; preparation of powers of attorney, wills and deeds, and restoration of title to property; protect/defend in consumer matters; educate clients regarding co-signing loans; defend against unnecessary/improper guardianships or conservatorships; and assist in landlord-tenant matters.

 Non-elder abuse case acceptance is done on a case-by-case basis using the following criteria:

-FLAC/ELAC Collaboration: ELAC supervises Wayne State University law students at their Free Legal Aid Clinic.
-Students assist on cases and learn many aspects of elder law as well as landlord-tenant; consumer and other general civil legal issues.
+FLAC/ELAC Collaboration - ELAC supervises Wayne State University law students at their Free Legal Aid Clinic (FLAC).
+Students assist on cases and learn a wide variety of aspects pertaining to elder law, as well as landlord-tenant, consumer and other general civil legal issues.
 The students practice pursuant to MCR 8.120, under the supervision of licensed ELAC attorneys.
 This collaboration allows ELAC to serve more clients and assist with matters that it would otherwise have to refer to other programs.

-Caregivers Education, Training and Support: Specialized advice is provided to those who are caring for someone else.
-“Caregivers” include anyone who is looking out for another person’s well-being: for example, looks in on or shops for a neighbor, friend, or relative; visits a friend or relative in their home, assisted living or a nursing home; provides visits to the doctor or other appointments; acts as an advocate or agent under a power of attorney; is a guardian or conservator; or regularly takes care of their grandchildren.
+Caregivers Education, Training and Support - This program provides specialized advice to those who are caring for someone else.
+“Caregivers” include anyone who is responsible for another person’s well-being.
+More specifically, the caregiver looks in on or shops for a neighbor, friend, or relative; visits a friend or relative in their home, assisted living or a nursing home; provides visits to the doctor or other appointments; acts as an advocate or agent under a power of attorney; is a guardian or conservator; or regularly takes care of their grandchildren.

-Contact ELAC if you would like to attend First Tuesday or another community presentation.
-Individual legal consultations are available in Wayne County
+Please contact ELAC if you would like to attend First Tuesday or another community presentation.
+Individual legal consultations are also available in Wayne County.

 ELAC is funded by the Michigan Office of Services to the Aging, The Senior Alliance (Area Agency on Aging 1C); The Detroit Area Agency on Aging (1A); The Area Agency on Aging 1B with support from the Older Americans’ Act, The Older Michiganians’ Act, and in compliance with Title VI of the Civil Rights Act of 1964; and the Townships of Canton and Redford.